Tydax/the-giant-plant-eater/content/posts/ginger-soy-and-garlic-aubergine-steak-frites.md

 **_Method:_**

-_Place our ingredients for the marinade into a bowl and combine.
+_Place our ingredients for the marinade into a bowl or jug and combine.
 Spread the aubergine slices with the marinate and lay them into a rectangular dish._

 _Cover the dish and leave in the fridge for 30 minutes or over-night.
 I left the dish in the fridge for about 6 hours._